Photos are available in the DATE 2024 Gallery.

 Topics

-A1 Power-efficient and Sustainable Computing
+A1 Power-efficiency and Smart Energy Systems for Sustainable Computing

 Co-Chair: David Novo, CNRS, LIRMM, University of Montpellier, FR